GravityKit/GravityView/readme.txt

 = 2.16.3 on December 21, 2022 =

+* Fixed: Caching wouldn't always clear when an entry was added or modified
 * Fixed: Fatal error on some hosts due to a conflict with one of the plugin dependencies (psr/log)
 * Fixed: PHP 8.1 notices
 * Fixed: View scripts and styles not loading for some logged-in users